 God created man and woman to bear his image, steward his creation, and be in perfect fellowship with himself and with each other.
 But when Adam and Eve disobeyed God and fell into sin, they hid from God in the bushes and covered their naked bodies with fig leaves.
 In his great mercy, he did not let the man and the woman hide.
 God called out to Adam, “Where are you?”
 (Gen. 3:9).

 The wages of sin is death.
 What would happen to them?
-As God pronounced his righteous judgement on the guilty parties, we can hear his heartbeat of mercy.
+As God pronounced his righteous judgment on the guilty parties, we can hear his heartbeat of mercy.
 God cursed the evil Serpent and revealed his plan to redeem his fallen children:

 I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel (Gen. 3:15).